Ullozhukku: Theatrical

 Ullozhukku released in theatres on 21 June 2024 to overwhelming positive response, garnering praise for the direction and performances of Urvashi and Parvathy.
 The film had a good word of mouth publicity and turned out to be a commercial success at the box office.

 Marketing

 Prior to the film's release, Urvashi promoted the film on the TV show Bigg Boss (season 6), hosted by Mohanlal.
 She entered the Bigg Boss House on Day 88, met the contestants and shared details about the film.

 Home media

 The digital streaming rights of the film were acquired by Amazon Prime Video (India only) and Simply South OTT (Outside India).
 It began streaming on Simply South from 26 July 2024 excluding India.
 In India, the film started streaming through Amazon Prime Video from 2 August 2024.
+After its streaming rights on Amazon Prime Video expired, the film was acquired by Netflix and began streaming there from 26 December 2025.

 Reception

 On the review aggregator website Rotten Tomatoes, 100% of 7 critics' reviews are positive, with an average rating of 7.7/10.

 Divya Nair of Rediff.com rated 4/5 stars and observed "What makes Ullozhukku worth recommending is its ability to surrender to the surprises and yet grow with its characters."
 S R Praveen of The Hindu wrote "Urvashi’s powerhouse performance carries this haunting drama".
 Anna Mathews of The Times of India rated 3.5/5 stars and reviewed "Urvashi's superb presence & range carries this beautiful emotional story".
 Kirubhakar Purushothaman of The Indian Express rated 4/5 stars and observed "A subtle and profound drama backed by incredible Urvashi and Parvathy".
 Sowmya Rajendran of The News Minute rated 4/5 stars and wrote "Urvashi, Parvathy are brilliant in Ullozhukku, a tense exploration of family dynamics".
 Priyanka Sundar of Firstpost rated 4/5 stars and reviewed "The 'undercurrent' in this film comes to life with Urvashi and Parvathy's sheer brilliant performance".
 Swathi P Ajith of Onmanorama wrote "Urvashi dominates in must-watch tale of empathy and love: 'Ullozhukku' rivets from start to finish".
 Aswathy Gopalakrishnan of Film Companion reviewed "an astounding urvashi headlines a tender film on love that defies conventions".